 “Inflammation and iron are known [emphasis added] extracellular stimuli for hepcidin expression.”

 What does that mean?

-Well, hepcidin (Hpn), which has 25 amino acids, is mainstream medicine’s popular focus and is supposedly the regulatory hormone for iron metabolism.
-But when you compared Hpn to ceruloplasmin, which has 1,046 amino acids, you can begin to understand how it dissociates in the teaching.
+Well, hepcidin (Hpn), which has 25 amino acids, is considered in today’s conventional view to be the regulatory hormone for iron metabolism.
+But when you compare Hpn to ceruloplasmin, which has 1,046 amino acids, you can begin to understand how it dissociates in the teaching.